molhokwai/bow-app/readme.md

 Please note that:
 - `config/database.php` connection details are not used `vendor/bowphp/framework/src/Database/Connection/Adapter/MysqlAdapter.php`, so they are hard coded there
 - The code is very (very) raw, not optimized, not refactored, not necessarily integrated in the Bow framework logic...
+- The layout is the same, raw, bare, basic...

 ### Running the branch's app
 If you are not running bow yet, after having installed bow as described in [Bow - Installation](https://bowphp.github.io/docs/installation),